Shamsipour Technical College

 Shamsipour Technical and Vocational College is one of the higher education centers in Tehran, Iran.
 Before the 1979 revolution, it was being called "Tehran Institute of Technology", which changed to "[Martyr] Shamsipour Technical University " after Hossein Ali Shamsipour.
-STVC has always number 1 rank between all of the TVU Colleges.

-STVC provides a range of study programs in different majors for associate and Discontinuous undergraduate students and now is under the supervision of Technical And Vocational University of Iran (TVU) and Ministry of Science, Research and Technology.
+STVC provides study programs in different majors for associate and Discontinuous undergraduate students and now is under the supervision of Technical And Vocational University of Iran (TVU) and Ministry of Science, Research and Technology.

 Fields of study which are taught at are: